chaoss/website/CHAOSScon/2019NA/speakers.md

 > Session: **Dive into GrimoireLab**
 >
-> GrimoireLab is one of the CHAOSS projects, and it is basically a toolkit to automatic and incremental data gathering from almost any tool (data source) related to contributing to Open Source development, data enrichment, by merging duplicated identities, adding additional information about contributors affiliation, calculation delays or geographical data, and data visualization, allowing filtering by time range, project, repository, contributor, etc. During this workshop, attendees shall learn more about how each GrimoireLab component work, and finally, how to get CHAOSS metrics through the toolkit, or even their own custom metrics for their very specific needs.
+> GrimoireLab is one of the CHAOSS projects, and it is basically a toolkit to automatic and incremental data gathering from almost any tool (data source) related with contributing to Open Source development, data enrichment, by merging duplicated identities, adding additional information about contributors affiliation, calculation delays or geographical data, and data visualization, allowing filtering by time range, project, repository, contributor, etc. During this workshop, attendees shall learn more about how each GrimoireLab component work, and finally, how to get CHAOSS metrics through the toolkit, or even their own custom metrics for their very specific needs.

 <hr>